18F/guides/content/engineering/tools/tests.md

 layout: layouts/page
 eleventyNavigation:
   parent: engineering_tools
-  key: Automated Testing
+  key: Automated testing
   order: 6
-  title: Automated Testing
+  title: Automated testing
 ---

 There are many different types of automated testing, which all have